 Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools Bank/cheque accounts Section 6.6.6 on "Operating bank accounts and signing cheques" Paragraph 2 of section 6.6.6 is revised to read as follows: 2.
 For IMC schools, bank accounts (include Fixed/Time Deposits and cheques) should be operated by joint signatories of IMC managers but the School Supervisor being signatory is not mandatory.
-Aided IMC schools should refer to Section 5.2.4 of the "Guide to Financial Management for Aided Schools Operated by Incorporated 14.3(d) Fines, charges and fees for specific purposes Section 6.2.2 on "Other sources of school income" Management Committees".
-All relevant sections and provisions in the SAG are applicable with the following revision: Paragraph 1 of section 6.2.2 is revised to read as follows: 1.
+Aided IMC schools should refer to Section 5.2.4 of the "Guide to Financial Management for Aided Schools Operated by Incorporated Management Committees".
+14.3(d) Fines, charges and fees for specific purposes Section 6.2.2 on "Other sources of school income" All relevant sections and provisions in the SAG are applicable with the following revision: Paragraph 1 of section 6.2.2 is revised to read as follows: 1.
 For IMC schools, collection of fines, charges and fees for specific purposes exceeding the ceilings under the blanket approval given by the Permanent Secretary listed in Appendix 3 (of Section 6 of the SAG) should have prior approval from IMC.
-Other sources of school income and the conditions/requirements for generating such income are summarised below: Point c under Paragraph 1 is revised to read as follows: c.
-Collections for specific purposes • For IMC schools, prior IMC's approval is required if the collection is for educational purposes and has secured express consent of the majority of parents. • Detailed procedures at Appendix 4 (of Section 6 of the SAG).
+Other sources of school income and the conditions/requirements for generating such income are summarised below: Point c under Paragraph 1 is revised to read as follows: Collections for specific purposes For IMC schools, prior IMC's approval is required if the collection is for educational purposes and has secured express consent of the majority of parents.
+Detailed procedures at Appendix 4 (of Section 6 of the SAG).

-Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools SCHOOLS Trading Appendix 4 of Chapter 6 on "Approved collections for specific purposes" Paragraph 3 of Appendix 4 is revised to read as follows: 3.
-Important points to note: a.
-For IMC schools, prior IMC's approval is required if the collection is for educational purposes and has secured express consent of the majority of parents. b.
+Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools Appendix 4 of Chapter 6 on Paragraph 3 of Appendix 4 is revised to read as follows: "Approved 3.
+Important points to note: collections for a.
+For IMC schools, prior IMC's specific purposes" approval is required if the collection is for educational purposes and has secured express consent of the majority of parents. b.
 If the majority of parents object to the plan(s) in the course of consultation, the school should withdraw the proposal.
 The IMC should examine parents' concern, re-assess the needs of the school and review the plan before putting forward new proposals for parents' consultation again. c.
 The IMC may devise further procedures governing the collection to safeguard against abuses and to foster parents' support and trust.
-All relevant sections and provisions in the 14.5(b) Accounting and auditing "Trading Operations" Section 6.5 on "Accounting and SAG still stand.
-All relevant sections and provisions in the SAG still stand.
-14.6 Compliance with public accounting procedures for procurement of stores and equipment financial control" Section 6.4 on "Procurement of stores and services" All relevant sections and provisions in the SAG still stand.
+Trading Section 6.3 on All relevant sections and provisions in the operations "Trading Operations" SAG still stand.
+14.5(b) Accounting and Section 6.5 on All relevant sections and provisions in the auditing "Accounting and financial control" SAG still stand.
+14.6 Compliance Section 6.4 on All relevant sections and provisions in the with public "Procurement of SAG still stand. accounting stores and procedures for services" procurement of stores and equipment